akeneo/pim-api-docs/content/filter.md

 ### On completeness

-To filter products on their completeness, use the product property `completeness`.
-You will also need to provide a `scope` value in the JSON formula to specify on which channel you want to filter with the completeness.
+To filter products on their completeness, use the `completeness` product property.
+You will also need to provide a `scope` value to specify on which channel you want to filter with the completeness.
-Here are the allowed operators to filter on this property as well as the corresponding type of value expected in the `search` query parameter.
+Here are the allowed operators you can use to filter by completeness as well as the corresponding type of value expected in the `search` query parameter.

 | Operator | Allowed value type | Filter description |
 | ----------------- | -------------- | ------------------ |